Planning & Economic Development

 |Checklist for Variance Elligibility|

 Holyoke is experiencing a renaissance as a community of artists and creative entrepreneurs have embraced the city’s center as their home and workplace.
-Old mill buildings that sat ideal as reminders of former industrial might have been repurposed to export intellectual products to regional, national and global markets.
+Old mill buildings that sat idle as reminders of former industrial might have been repurposed to export intellectual products to regional, national and global markets.
 The list of creative industries in Holyoke has grown to include – graphic and video game designers, architects and restoration artists, advertising and marking professionals, writers and publishers, internationally touring dance troupes, photographers, musicians and film makers – to name just a few.
 The Office of Planning and Economic Development is dedicated to supporting the growth of creative industries in Holyoke and highlighting the city as a place for art, culture and innovation.

 Holyoke Economic Development and Industrial Corporation